Alkia/IgniteCLI-tutorials/voter/index.md

 </script>
 ```
 3. Refresh the page.
-4. Sign in as an app end user with a password.
+4. Sign in as a Web3 end user with KEPLR (need your KEPLR password).
 5. Create a new poll.
 It takes a few seconds to process the transaction.
 6. Now, visit <http://localhost:1317/#/Query/VoterVoterPollAll>.
 This endpoint is defined in `x/voter/client/rest/queryPoll.go`:
 ```json